ivopascal/uq_disentanglement_comparison/README.md

 # Attribution and context

 This repository was built to run the experiments for a paper that is currently under review.
 The paper gives further introduction to the problem and an interpretation of the results.
 The paper is available upon request.
+Previous results as figures or data files are also available upon request.

 For attribution, citing the to-be-reviewed paper is appreciated.